BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-20-web-homologation-as-app.md

 **1. Feature Files (BDD Layer)**

-Path: `features/@desktop/` & `features/@webview/`
+- Path: `features/@desktop/` & `features/@webview/`
+- Purpose: Plain-language Gherkin files defining the test scenarios.

-Categorized by domain: `@core` (navigation), `@player` (VOD/Live), and `@ulc` (account/payment).
+- Organization: Grouped by functional domains: `@core` (navigation), `@player` (VOD/Live/audio), and `@ulc` (accounts/payments).

 **2. Step Definitions (Glue Layer)**

-Path: `features/steps/\*.steps.ts`
+- Path: `features/steps/\*.steps.ts`

-Standardized user actions (When) and assertions (Then) such as visibility.steps.ts or authentification.steps.ts.
+- Purpose: The bridge between Gherkin and code.
+- Design: Standardized by action (When) or assertion (Then) to maximize reusability across different features.

 **3. Utilities (Implementation Layer)**

-Path: `features/steps/utils/\*.utils.ts`
+- Path: `features/steps/utils/\*.utils.ts`

-The "brains" of the operation, including some functions and helpers for multi-tenant data retrieval, video interactions, smart navigation and verification.
+- Purpose: The "brains" of the framework.
+- Responsibility: Instead of individual page objects, these shared utilities handle complex multi-tenant logic, video player interactions, and smart navigation.

 **4. Configuration (Multi-Tenant Layer)**

-Path: `config/{customer}/`
+- Path: `config/{customer}/`

-Where the magic happens.
-This layer stores customer-specific account.config.ts, translations.config.ts, and environment URLs.
+- Purpose: Environment and client-specific data.
+- Components: Holds the unique URLs, account information and localized strings (translations.config.ts) for each brand.

+> ℹ️ We have not implemented the Page Object Model (POM) in favor of a Functional Utility-Based approach.
+This avoids the heavy overhead of maintaining an excessive amount of page-specific classes across multiple brands.
+Instead, we centralize logic in a shared implementation Layer, allowing us to update core behaviors (like the Video Player) in a single place for all tenants.

+Finally the architecture looks like this:

 ```
 apps/homologation/